orca3/MiniAutoML/data-management/demo.md

 ```

 ## Clean up
->If you are going to run the training service lab (chapter 5 and 6), please keep the containers running, they will provide the dataset required for the [training lab](https://github.com/orca3/MiniAutoML/blob/main/training-service/demo.md).
+>If you are going to run the training service lab (chapter 5 and 6), please don't execute the tear-down script and keep the containers running, they will provide the dataset required for the [training lab](https://github.com/orca3/MiniAutoML/blob/main/training-service/demo.md).

 Execute `./scripts/lab-999-tear-down.sh`